Speak to a qualified cancer nurse

-Nausea, vomiting or constipation – You will usually be prescribed anti-nausea medicine with your chemotherapy drugs, but some people still feel sick (nauseous) or vomit, or become constipated.
-Let your treatment team know if you have these side effects, as they may be able to offer another anti-nausea medicine.
+Nausea, vomiting or constipation – You will usually be prescribed anti-nausea medicine with your chemotherapy drugs, but some people still feel sick (nauseous) or vomit.
+Constipation is also a common side effect of some types of anti-nausea medicines.
+Let your treatment team know if you have these side effects, as they may be able to give you additional medicines.

 Cancer cells often become resistant to targeted therapy drugs over time.
 If the first-line treatment stops working, your oncologist may suggest trying another targeted therapy drug or another systemic treatment.
 This is known as second-line treatment.

 Although targeted therapy may cause less harm to healthy cells than chemotherapy, it can still have side effects.
 These side effects vary depending on the type of targeted therapy drugs used.
 Common side effects that may develop include an acne-like rash, fatigue, diarrhoea, nausea or vomiting.

 Targeted therapies may also cause pneumonitis (inflammation of the lung tissue), which can lead to breathing problems.
 It’s important to report any new or worsening side effects to your treatment team.
 If left untreated, some side effects can become serious and may even be life-threatening.
 For a detailed list of side effects, visit eviq.org.au.